Skip to main content

 How Translation Memory Works

 Translation Memory stores previously translated segments for reuse.
-For a detailed explanation, see our complete Translation Memory guide.
+For the full explanation, see our Translation Memory guide.

 TM Workflow Summary